toddfoster/sharedprayers/layouts/shortcodes/he/pop/form5-rowan.md

 ##### **People:**
 ***Kyrie eleison.***
 ##### Leader:
-For all who live and work in this community, especially Ali, our President, and all the Deans, Faculty, and Trustees of Rowan University, we pray to you, O Lord.
+For all who live and work in this community, especially Ali, our President, and all the Deans, Faculty, Trustees, and Students of Rowan University, we pray to you, O Lord.

 ##### **People:**
 ***Kyrie eleison.***